Skip to main content

 Advanced state usage: storing a list of processed entities

-Let’s look at the player_games resource from the chess pipeline.
+Let's look at the player_games resource from the chess pipeline.
 The chess API has a method to request games archives for a given month.
-The task is to prevent the user to load the same month data twice - even if the user makes a mistake and requests the same months range again:
+The task is to prevent the user from loading the same month data twice - even if the user makes a mistake and requests the same months range again:

 • Our data is requested in 2 steps: